dewminic/react-native-sunshine-conversations/README.md

 If you don't already have a React Native application setup, follow the instructions [here](https://facebook.github.io/react-native/docs/getting-started.html) to create one.

-Next, grab this React Native module with `yarn add @dewminic/react-native-smooch@https://github.com/dewminic/react-native-sunshine-conversations`
+Next, grab this React Native module with `yarn add @dewminic/react-native-smooch`

-Link it! `npx react-native-asset react-native-smooch`

 ## iOS
 No modification done for IOS.